October 2020

 October 14, 2020

 Support for Databricks Runtime 6.5, Databricks Runtime 6.5 for Machine Learning, and Databricks Runtime 6.5 for Genomics ended on October 14.
-See Databricks runtime support lifecycles.
+See Databricks support lifecycles.

 Secure cluster connectivity (no public IPs) is Public Preview